Wenlock Priory

 Chapter House

-Discover the Norman chapter house, built around 1140 as the "business" centre of the monastery, where the monks and the prior met each morning to discuss affairs, and administer punishments for disobedience.
+Discover the Norman chapter house at Wenlock Priory, built around 1140 as the 'business' centre of the monastery.
+It's here that the monks and the prior met each morning to discuss affairs, and administer punishments for disobedience.

 Cloister Garden